Broward Health: Leadership

 Broward Health is overseen by a Board of Commissioners, all of whom are appointed by the Governor of Florida and confirmed by the Florida Senate.
 There are seven seats on the Board.

 As of June 2018 there are five Commissioners serving on the Board: Andrew M. Klein, Chairman; Christopher Ure, Vice Chairman; Ray Berry, Secretary-Treasurer; Steven Wellins, and Nancy Gregoire.

-Beverly Capasso is the current CEO of Broward Health, having been selected by the Board of Commissioners in January 2018.
-Ms. Capasso had previously been interim CEO, and had also been a member of the Board of Commissioners.
+Shane Strum is the current CEO of Broward Health, having been selected by the Board of Commissioners in February 2021.
+Mr. Strum had previously been interim CEO.

 Capasso replaced Pauline Grant, the first female CEO.
 Grant replaced Kevin Fusco, who became interim CEO following the death of CEO Dr. Nabil El Sanadi.

 Dr. El Sanadi, who became president of Broward Health in December 2014, committed suicide on January 23, 2016.
 El Sanadi was a practicing emergency medicine physician at Broward Health Medical Center, chief of emergency medicine for Broward Health and chairman of the Florida Board of Medicine.
 Several months earlier, Broward Health "reached a $69 million settlement with the federal government after it accused the district of maintaining a secret compensation system that rewarded physicians for steering referral work to the district's laboratories, imaging departments, and other services and penalized them for taking on charity cases."